MicrosoftDocs/azure-stack-docs/azure-stack/operator/event-hubs-rp-release-1-2102-20.md

 This release includes the following updates:

-- Support for Windows OS version 1.2104.0.
 - Support for 2020-09-01 API Profile.

 ## Issues fixed in this release

 This release includes the following fixes:

-- Initial VM provisioning failures in slow environments.
+- Initial VM provisioning failures in environments with slow networking.
 - VM rejoining the cluster after a reboot fails sometimes.

 ## Known issues